LogtalkDotOrg/logtalk3/adapters/NOTES.md

 `~/lib/swipl/pack/logtalk`.

-If you want to load automatically Logtalk at startup and be able to use it with both the shell integration script and the Mac OS X GUI application, you can add to the `~/.plrc` or `~/.swiplrc` init file the following lines after editing the `LOGTALKHOME` and `LOGTALKUSER` environment variable values in the `setenv/2` calls:
+If you want to load automatically Logtalk at startup and be able to use it with both the shell integration script and the macOS GUI application, you can add to the `~/.plrc` or `~/.swiplrc` init file the following lines after editing the `LOGTALKHOME` and `LOGTALKUSER` environment variable values in the `setenv/2` calls: